Rizkiaryapratama/AplikasiPergudanganUIP3B-PLN/README.md

 # Aplikasi Pergudangan UIP3B-PLN
-This project was bootstrapped with Create React App
+This project was bootstrapped with <a href ="https://github.com/facebook/create-react-app" target="_blank"> Create React App </a>.